Manor Mill

 with Mel Edden

 Open Mic Poetry is a monthly gathering for poets and poetry lovers at Manor Mill, hosted by British poet Mel Edden.
-Each evening features open mic readings followed by a featured poet sharing their published work.
+Each month includes a featured poet sharing their published work followed by open mic readings.
+Every first Monday of each month.
+Doors open at 6:30pm and readings start 6:45pm.

 Poetry Workshops